Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 Keeping hardy aquarium fish is meaningless if their aquarium does not have an established nitrogen cycle.

-The whole process of establishing a biofilter lasts up to a month and a half but you can shorten the wait by using bottled bacteria.
+The whole process of establishing a biofilter lasts up to a month and a half but you can shorten the wait to about 2 weeks by using bottled bacteria.

-There are many brands of bottled beneficial bacteria out there, but I’ve personally tested and compared two of the most popular ones.
+There are many brands of bottled beneficial bacteria out there, but I’ve personally tested and compared four of the most popular ones.

-If you want to start your new aquarium quickly without losing fish I recommend giving my comparison a read by clicking here.
+Anyhow, if you want to know how to start your new aquarium and be able to add fish quickly without losing them I recommend giving a read to my bottled bacteria comparison and instructions by clicking here.

 I hope this has helped you figure out the characteristics of the fish that require low maintenance.